Make-School-Courses/SPD-1.2-Agile-Development-UI-UX/README.md

 ## 2. Pitching, Pair Formation, Wireframing
   - **In Class Activities** -
     -  *Product Pitches* - Students will pitch their product idea (both verbally and through text) and self select into partner pairs.
 This is a great exercise to practice persuasive communication.
-    -  *Draft Wireframe* - Create a wireframe for your app.
-As we learned last term, it's critical to user test this wireframe to ensure that it is intuitive and meets user needs.
+    -  *Draft User Journey and Wireframe* - Create a [Wireframe](https://docs.google.com/presentation/d/1ALBDn3bIycimyvnB6fEOAMadDOCA4wmoOO9Z-lpBRsM/edit#slide=id.p) and [User Journey](https://docs.google.com/presentation/d/1UKVsUOCxQPNT3P42cvsTYxhNl7lpsDHjJew_a5K1JaM/edit#slide=id.g16bb89fe2b_0_72) for your app.
+As we learned last term (see slides in links to the left), it's critical to user test this wireframe to ensure that it is intuitive and meets user needs.
-  - **After Class** - 1) conduct user interviews for your idea 2) get feedback on your wireframe
+  - **After Class** - 1) conduct user interviews for your idea 2) get feedback on your wireframe by "testing it" with potential users

 ## 3. Wireframe feedback & UI/UX intro
   - **In Class Activities**